kubernetes-sigs/gateway-api/geps/gep-3139/index.md

 ## API

 The proxy implementations for the dataplane for the majority have some way to configure GRPC timeouts.

-@arko (original requester of this experimental feature) had the following listed in the discussion, which is a good starting point the API of GRPCRoute timeouts

-- The ability to set a request timeout for unary RPC
-- The ability to disable timeouts (set to 0s) for streaming RPC

 ### Timeout Values